ibm-cloud-docs/CDN/how-to.md

 **Step 2:**

 You can adjust the time using the arrows or by entering a new time.
 The time value is specified in seconds.
 For example, 3600 seconds is equal to 1 hour.
-The smallest value for `timeToLive` that can be chosen is 30 seconds, while the largest is 2147483647 seconds.
+The smallest value for `timeToLive` that can be chosen is 30 seconds, while the largest is 2147483647 seconds (approximately 24855 days).
 Select the **Save** button to set the content caching time.

   ![Adding ttl](images/adding-path.png)